Man, we give good press conferences in Philly.

 They live in poverty.
 We already have the highest child poverty rate of any large city in the nation.
 PCCY found that five years after the recession, in 2015, Philadelphia's child poverty rate continued to rise - to 38.3 percent, or 130,800, "nearly as many children as are enrolled in the entire School District of Philadelphia."

 They walk down dangerous streets.
-In five weeks this summer, four children were hit by stray bullets that left then with injuries and lifelong trauma.
+In five weeks this summer, four children were hit by stray bullets that left them with injuries and lifelong trauma.

 At the very least - the very least - Philadelphia's children should be safe in their own homes.